Yearbook-enzyme/the-one-obsidian-vault-template-to-rule-them-all/important README.md

 there are places in the templates that say to backlink, backlinking looks like this [[choose-folder/note]].

+# how to use a template
+_on desktop_ when you are writing a note there is a button on the left side of the screen that says insert template where you select your template and continue your note. _on mobile_ when you are writing a note there is a button on the bottom for inserting a template similarly to desktop.

 # how to attach/embed and image in a note
 you may have to attach an image to a note from time to time, the default folder for embedded media is aptly named "embedded media",